Rocket-007/Rocket-007.github.io/index.md

 So we started learning python in second semester of 100 level (1/2021) and thats actually
 when i started putting more into using python programing language,
+here are some of the things i have done with it.

 ---
 [First year College Class Projects]()